Seventeen Mile Rocks

 The level of cultural diversity witnessed in Seventeen Mile Rocks was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Seventeen Mile Rocks had a higher level of cultural diversity than most local areas, with 16.1% speaking a language other than English at home and 27.1% born overseas.
-Christianity was the predominant religion in Seventeen Mile Rocks, comprising 52.5%.
-However, Judaism was overrepresented, making up 0.3%, compared to 0.1% in Greater Brisbane.
+Seventeen Mile Rocks had a higher cultural diversity than most local markets, with 16.1% of its population speaking languages other than English at home and 27.1% born overseas.
+Christianity was the predominant religion in Seventeen Mile Rocks, comprising 52.5% of its population.
+However, Judaism was notably overrepresented, making up 0.3% compared to 0.1% across Greater Brisbane.

 Frequently Asked Questions - Diversity